-What Microsoft’s Newest Solution Means for Existing Microsoft Dynamics Customers
+What Does Microsoft’s Newest Solution Mean for Existing Microsoft Dynamics Customers?

-Microsoft successfully sold four different on-premise SBC Dynamics ERP products until the arrival of the cloud suddenly left them behind the rest of the industry.
-To compete with cloud software providers who were offering solutions built for remote access, seamless upgrades, and no hardware, Microsoft took two of their on-premise products and rewrote them to live in the cloud.
+Microsoft successfully sold four different on-premise ERP products until the arrival of the cloud suddenly left them behind the rest of the industry.
+To compete with cloud software providers offering solutions built for remote access, seamless upgrades, and no hardware, Microsoft took two of their on-premise products and rewrote them to live in the cloud.

 Dynamics AX (Axapta), built for enterprise businesses, became Dynamics 365 for Finance and Operations.
 While Dynamics NAV (Navision), built for mid-market businesses, became the newly released Dynamics 365 Business Central.

-Developing Business Central took a bit longer than expected, though, so Microsoft launched a slimmed-down version in 2017 to temporarily satisfy users who were waiting for the product.
+Developing Business Central took a bit longer than expected, though, so Microsoft launched a slimmed-down version in 2017 to satisfy users who were waiting for the product temporarily.
 This was called Dynamics 365 Finance and Operations, Business Edition.

 What’s the difference between Business Central and NAV?